-How to Establish a UX Research Process
+How to Establish a UX Research Process in 7 Simple Steps

 In this chapter, we share the best ways to get started with user research and expert advice on how to implement a research practice in your organization.

 One of the key steps to implementing a research practice in your organization is to understand how it currently operates.
 Spend time learning about your organizational culture, the different departments, and where the decision-making power lies.
 Learning about how decisions are currently being made will help grasp how research can provide value and play a significant role in your current company.

 If people know and understand the value of research, then it’s easy to get buy-in for different research projects when the opportunities come up.

 There are two things to specifically look at when learning about your organization:

 1) Figure out how decisions are being made

 Internal discussions with stakeholders will help you learn what are the needs of your organization, how you can contribute to the decisions being made, and successfully implement a research practice.
 You can do this by sitting down with stakeholders and asking questions such as:

 - “How does your organization actually make decisions?”

 - “What kind of decisions are different parts of the company allowed to make?”